itom-project/itom/docs/userDoc/source/02_installation/install_all-in-one_development_setup_creation.rst

 .. figure:: images/all-in-one-create/CMake_WITH_OPENCV.png
    :scale: 100%
    :align: center

+Start the compilation of the **INSTALL** build solution.

 optional install CUDA Toolkit (e.g. 7.0, supported by OptiX as well).
 Is need for Macrosim, which runs with |itom|.
+Delete the executable (*.exe) from the install_x64/x64/vc14/bin folder.
+They are not needed for the compilation of |itom|.

 Compile QScintilla